SilkRose/Pony/stories/metal-magic/metal-magic.md

 Apple Bloom stepped forward and studied the box's contents.
 It contained random bits of bright, clean metal.
 "Stainless steel.
 There's no rust and it's all shiny like."

 Ticket nodded.
 "That's correct.
 Good job!"
 He pointed at the number being cast on the wall.
 It displayed 36 pounds.
-"At a price of pointy forty bits per pound, how much should we pay for this box?"
+"At a price of point forty bits per pound, how much should we pay for this box?"

 Scootaloo raised her hoof.